 I do eat street food.
 I like to be a traveler not a tourist.
 The locals eat street food and the reason I travel is to experience other cultures, including their food.
 Street food is usually very cheap too.
-I’ve had some great street food all over the world, including:
+Because of this I’ve had some great street food all over the world, including:

 - Easy and Safe Tapas in Spain

 - A wonderfully entertaining motorbike ride with multiple dining stops in Saigon

 - A strange night party and carnival in Siem Reap

 - A bustling market on a frigid day in Shanghai – Loved the soup dumplings